Inditex rally pushes European shares up ahead of UK election

 Home Depot fell 1.7 per cent as the home improvement chain forecast fiscal 2020 sales growth below Wall Street expectations.

 American Eagle Outfitters slid 6.8 per cent after the apparel retailer forecast holiday-quarter profit and comparable sales below market expectations.
-Shares of rivals Abercrombie & Fitch, Gap and Urban Outfitters, fell between 2.5 per cent and 6.6 per cent.
+Shares of rivals Abercrombie & Fitch, Gap and Urban Outfitters fell between 2.5 per cent and 6.6 per cent. – Additional reporting: Reuters